zchking/docs/pages/katalon-studio/tutorials/running_application_mobile_browsers.md

 Step 2: Select _Open Browser_ and pass the URL in the input field.
 Call _Wait for Page to Load_ and provide a timeout value in the input field.

-Step 3: Add _Wait for Element Visible_ keyword for button object “Make Appointment.”
+Step 3: Add _Wait for Element Visible_ keyword for button object "Make Appointment."

-Step 4: Before performing the click action, Verify whether the element is clickable using _Verify Element Clickable_ keyword, pass the object button “Make Appointment.”
+Step 4: Before performing the click action, Verify whether the element is clickable using _Verify Element Clickable_ keyword, pass the object button "Make Appointment."

-Step 5: Call _Click_ action to be performed on the “Make Appointment” button
+Step 5: Call _Click_ action to be performed on the "Make Appointment" button

-Step 6: _Wait for Element Visible_ “Login.”
+Step 6: _Wait for Element Visible_ "Login."

-Step 7: Add _Verify Element Clickable_ and pass the object as the “Login” button.
+Step 7: Add _Verify Element Clickable_ and pass the object as the "Login" button.

-Step 8: _Set Text_ for username as “John Doe”
+Step 8: _Set Text_ for username as "John Doe"

-Step 9:  _Set Text_ in the password as “ThisIsNotAPassword”
+Step 9:  _Set Text_ in the password as "ThisIsNotAPassword"

 Step 10: Add _Click_ action to be performed on the Login button.

-Step 11: _Wait for Element_ present of text “Make Appointment”.
+Step 11: _Wait for Element_ present of text "Make Appointment".

-Step12: Add _Get Text_ keyword to capture the Header “Make Appointment” and store it in a variable called “actual_Header”.
+Step12: Add _Get Text_ keyword to capture the Header "Make Appointment" and store it in a variable called "actual_Header".

 Step 13: Use the _Verify Match_ Keyword to verify the actual and expected texts.